komaldm/stereo-visual-odometry-tumvi/README.md

 The proposed framework was evaluated across three distinct environments from the TUM-VI benchmark, exposing the behavioral trade-offs between a baseline monocular system and the mono-extended stereo pipeline.

-* [cite_start]**Room 2 (Indoor, Feature-Dense):** The baseline Monocular VO pipeline struggled with significant tracking instability, registering 154 tracking failures, a high mean reprojection error of 1.148 pixels, and an Absolute Trajectory Error (ATE) of 0.8195 m[cite: 114]. [cite_start]Upgrading to the Mono-Extended Stereo architecture completely eradicated this tracking instability (0 failures), dropped the mean reprojection error to 0.630 pixels, and reduced the ATE by roughly 56% to 0.3615 m[cite: 117, 118, 119]. [cite_start]Relative Pose Error (RPE) similarly saw a 76% drop down to 0.0230 m/frame[cite: 117]. [cite_start]This vast improvement in spatial consistency incurred only a minor computational tax, dropping tracking frequencies slightly from 11.10 Hz to 9.63 Hz[cite: 115, 120].
-* [cite_start]**Corridor 3 (Low-Texture Hallway):** Characterized by repeating wall patterns and restricted texture, the monocular system failed heavily, dropping tracking 451 times[cite: 123]. [cite_start]The stereo architecture successfully stabilized the pipeline, minimizing failures to just 5 and reducing the reprojection error to a highly precise 0.619 pixels[cite: 123, 124]. [cite_start]Due to the active left-right feature matching and validation at keyframes, the average runtime decreased from 12.09 Hz to 7.64 Hz[cite: 125, 132]. [cite_start]Interestingly, terminal drift slightly increased from 0.5566 m to 0.6293 m[cite: 126]. [cite_start]This behavior highlights a classic geometric constraint of narrow hallway scenes where features reside far down the corridor; the resulting low-disparity measurements degrade depth accuracy, allowing small forward-motion tracking discrepancies to accumulate over time[cite: 127, 139, 140].
-* [cite_start]**Outdoor 5 (Large-Scale Environment):** The monocular baseline's deceptively low terminal drift of 0.4431 m was an artifact of its 1,411 tracking failures, where constant reinitializations prevented long trajectory tracking and artificially masked global drift accumulation[cite: 142, 143, 144]. [cite_start]The stereo pipeline achieved highly stable, continuous tracking (only 5 failures) and maintained a low reprojection error of 0.801 pixels, but accumulated a large terminal drift of 28.5646 m[cite: 145, 147]. [cite_start]This outcome directly exposes the physical boundaries of stereo triangulation [cite: 147][cite_start]: in expansive outdoor environments, far-field features yield sub-pixel disparities[cite: 148, 155]. [cite_start]Consequently, minute temporal matching errors generate massive depth estimation scaling errors that are continuously injected into the active map, compounding tracking drift over long sequences[cite: 149, 150].

 ## 🎬 Execution Videos